Residues of a tropical zeta function for convex domains: Complex, symplectic, and tropical geometry

-Crucially, a planar tropical caustic of a compact convex domain has no cycles\footnote{One may nevertheless have \emph{fake} cycles, since we exclude the boundary of \(\Omega\) from the caustic, passing through non-unimodular corners of \(\Omega\) of non-\(A_n\)-type; this is precisely the situation in which the caustic has more than one edge ending at the corner.}, that is, it is a tree, with branching profile determined by an adaptation of Farey pairs for each weight-one edge of the caustic of the minimal model.
-Observe that the general Definition~\ref{def:minimalmodel} trivially implies the second and third items in the above description.
-To see that the first one also holds, note that any hypothetical branching outside \(M_\Omega\) would involve a linear term in the tropical series having no effect at \(M_\Omega\), and hence removable by Definition~\ref{def:minimalmodel}.

-For example, the minimal model of the unit disk and of the special domain of subsection~\ref{ss:specialdomain} is the square \([-1,1]^2\), while the minimal model of the triangle with vertices \((0,0)\), \((1,0)\), \((0,1)\) is the triangle itself.
+A planar tropical caustic of a compact convex domain has no cycles.\footnote{One may nevertheless have fake cycles if the boundary of \(\Omega\) is excluded from the caustic and the caustic passes through non-\(A_n\)-type non-unimodular corners.
+This is precisely the situation in which more than one caustic edge may end at the same boundary corner.} Thus it is a tree.
+Its branching profile is governed by Farey pairs along each weight-one edge of the caustic of the minimal model.
+For example, the minimal models of the unit disk and the special domain \(L\) from Subsection~\ref{ss:specialdomain} are both the square \([-1,1]^2\), while the minimal model of the triangle with vertices